ksodipo/DataWiz/README.md

 Automated data cleansing for Decision Tree models (and similar models).
 Supports numpy and pandas.

-**Capabilities**: Detecting Categorical columns and auto-encoding them, Detecting and removing headers from data, Detecting useless features, Handling missing values.
+**Capabilities**: Detecting Categorical columns and auto-encoding them, Detecting and removing headers from data, Detecting & understanding date/time information, Detecting 'useless' features e.g. email addr or usernames, Handling missing values.
 More functionality is currently being developed.

 **Requires**:

  - sklearn (plus an update to the preprocessing/label.py file)
  -  pandas
  - numpy
+ - datetime util

 **Install**: Copy the core/datawiz.py file into your project directory and import.
 Also consider replacing the sklearn.../preprocessing/label.py file to deal with cases where a new categorical variable is found in the test set.